formbio/laava/README.md

 cd test
 ```

-To generate the HTML and PDF reports from the test dataset included in the repo (this takes about 1 minute):
+To generate the HTML and PDF reports from the test dataset included in the repo (this takes about 1-2 minutes):

 ```
 make